3 Project-oriented data science

-There are three basic principles:
+There are three basic principles to project-oriented data science:

 3.1 Setup